NutanArya/Calculator/README.md

-# Calculator
-a calculator using js for lgm task
+# Calculator for lgm task